 Vagrant is a good choice for a few specific use cases:

 In all other cases I recommend to use Docker, given that your machine fulfills Docker’s requirements.
 The run-time and boot performance for the guest systems is much faster.
 Sure, on a Linux or macOS host system, Docker can only run Linux containers.
-But on recent Windows 10 versions, Docker Desktop for Windows can run both Windows-based Docker containers and Linux containers, side by side.
+But on recent Windows 10 versions, Docker Desktop for Windows can run both Windows-based Docker containers and Linux containers (but not both at the same time!).
 Docker Desktop has improved since its initial release in 2016.
 So if you’ve had a bad time using it during 2016-2018, it might be a good idea to try it again!

 Combining Vagrant with Docker